Publications

 The electronics industry has been the backbone of Philippine manufacturing exports over the past decade.
 This report uses the global value chain framework to support the country’s efforts to expand beyond its role in semiconductor assembly and testing towards higher value products and market niches.
 In addition, it examines potential to leverage synergies with other manufacturing sectors in the country.

-Bahrain in the Global Apparel GVC
+Philippines in the Automotive GVC

 RTAs and Export Competitiveness: Nicaragua's Apparel Exports